dev

 and make sure you’re up to date with the latest changes.git checkout -b parser-name

-yet that’s up to you.It is probably easier to use the docker-compose stack (and benefit from the hot-reload capbility for uWSGI).
-Set up your environment to use the debug environment, such as:
+.It is easiest to use the docker-compose deployment as it has hot-reload capbility for uWSGI.
+Set up your environment to use the debug environment:

 $ docker/setEnv.sh debug